egoist/poi/README.md

 // module.exports = {port: 5000}
 ```

-To use it, you can add `--config [path]` in CLI arguments.
-If no path was speified, it defaults to `vbuild.config.js`.
+By default it will load `vbuild.config.js` if it exists.
+To change the path, you can add `--config [path]` in CLI arguments.

+You can also use `.vbuildrc` or set `vbuild` property in `package.json` when you only need JSON for configurations.
+See [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for all the supported config files.

 [⬆ back to top](#toc)